AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 # SOVEREIGN TRACE PROTOCOL

 ### Permanence infrastructure for individuals and organizations.
-### Seal what is true.
+### Seal what you said, when you said it.
 Permanently.
 Across three civilizational time systems.

 <br/>